 - He was an Italian who was born in Paris and died in Switzerland

 - He lived with a menagerie of cats (“gatti”)

 - “I think 20% of our customers are enjoying 80% of the Bahama Mama Smoothies”

 - “That’s the Bahamian Pareto Principle!”

-Mr. Pareto’s legacy is the foundation of modern economics, but in the Quality world, it’s the Pareto Chart.
+Mr. Pareto’s legacy is the foundation of modern economics, but in the Quality world, it’s the Chart that resulted from his 80/20 Rule.
 It’s one of the Seven Basic Quality Tools and it’s the best visual for displaying where most process defects come from.
 Lean Six Sigma would not be the same without him.